cmusatyalab/LELPerformance/README.md

 # NetworkLatencySegmentation

 ## Introduction
-This repository contains the implementation of the Network Latency Segmentation project by Sophie Smith and Ishan Darwhekar in 15-821/18-843.
+This repository contains the implementation of the Network Latency Segmentation project by Sophie Smith and Ishan Darwhekar in the CMU Mobile and Pervasive Computing 15-821/18-843 course.
 The project was mentored by Jim Blakley.
+The video and poster for the project are [here](https://www.cs.cmu.edu/~15-821/archive/#2021).
+A CMU Technical Report, *"Segmenting Latency in a Private 4G LTE Network"*, is available here<link when published>.
+This work and the code associated with it is very specific to the network used.
+As a result, this code will not be useable without modifications for different networks.

-The aim of this project is to determine the latency of each segment in the round-trip path of the Living Edge Lab network.
+The aim of this project is to determine the latency of each segment in the round-trip path of the [Living Edge Lab](https://www.cmu.edu/scs/edgecomputing/index.html) network.
 To determine segment latency, we inserted probes into the network at the User Equipment (UE), XRAN, EPC and the Cloudlet.
-The Cloudlet used was Cloudlet39.

 The `preprocessing` folder contains the scripts used to collect and store latency measurements for preliminary experiments to analyze the effect of different factors on the segment latency.
 The `processing` folder contains scripts to run for real-time segment latency analysis.